cynraw/Data_Structures/README.md

 - The function can call itself infinite number of time.
 - To prevent this we should declare a base case which in which when attained the function stops.
 - We also have a recursive part whereby the code keeps executing as long as the base case is not reached.

+### Palindrome Number
+- Given an integer x, return true if x is a palindrome, and false otherwise.